AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 * **Background color**: Select **[!UICONTROL Background Color]** and choose a color swatch to change the color of the padded areas.

-* **Opacity**: Drag the Opacity slider to make any layer translucent so that part of the underlying image shows through.
+* **Opacity**: To make any layer translucent so that part of the underlying image shows through, drag the Opacity slider.
 The 100-percent setting is opaque; 0 is transparent.

-* **Blend mode**: To simulate one of the blend modes available in Photoshop, choose an option.
+* **Blend mode**: To simulate one of the blend modes available in Adobe Photoshop, choose an option.
 The options are Normal, Dissolve, Lighten, Darken, Multiply, and Screen.
 These options are available for layers, not the canvas.

 ## Use shadow and glow effects on layers {#using-shadow-and-glow-effects-on-layers}

 You can apply a shadow or glow to a layer.
 The shadow or glow applies to the perimeter of the layer and extends inward or outward, depending on the shadow or glow option you choose.
-If your template originated with a PSD file with shadow and glow effects, you can adjust these effects in Adobe Dynamic Media Classic.
+If your template originated with a PSD file containing shadow and glow effects, you can adjust these effects in Adobe Dynamic Media Classic.

 After you apply a shadow or glow effect, you can adjust its size, color, opacity, and position in the Layer Properties area of the Template screen.